 The “Air Tightness” is a regular Track Condition function which is managed by the mean of packet number 68 with internal code 5 (M_TRACKCOND=5).

-This function is active ( air tightness request ) when the Max Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).
+This function is active ( air tightness request ) when the Max Safe Front End overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°68).

-This function is de-active ( power / high pantograph) when the Min Rear End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68).
+This function is de-active ( power / high pantograph) when the Min Safe Rear End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68).

 The initial state is function resume or de-active.